MaterializeInc/terraform-provider-materialize/docs/resources/source_table_kafka.md

 - `ownership_role` (String) The owernship role of the object.
 - `region` (String) The region to use for the resource connection.
 If not set, the default region is used.
 - `schema_name` (String) The identifier for the source table schema in Materialize.
 Defaults to `public`.
+- `topic` (String) The name of the Kafka topic in the Kafka cluster.
 - `value_format` (Block List, Max: 1) Set the value format explicitly. (see [below for nested schema](#nestedblock--value_format))

 ### Read-Only